AriESQ/CrostiniTips/README.md

 ![Crostini Services Diagram](./images/crostini_services.png "crostini_services.png")

 This architecture diagram from the [Crostini Developer Guide](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/crostini_developer_guide.md) is helpful for understanding Crostini's various subsystems and how they interact.
-It can be read in tandem with [Running Custom Containers Under Chrome OS](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/containers_and_vms.md), where the Overview sections gives a concise description of each of the subsystems.
+It should be read in tandem with [Running Custom Containers Under Chrome OS](https://chromium.googlesource.com/chromiumos/docs/+/HEAD/containers_and_vms.md), where the Overview sections gives a concise description of each of the subsystems.
 The following description is intended as a reference you can come back to, and may make more sense after getting some experience with running LXC linux containers.

+On this chart, virtualization boundaries are represented with rounded corners (CrOS, Termina VM, Debian Container).
+Services and daemons are represented with square boxes.
+Communication channels are represented with solid lines.
+The dashed lines appear to represent a launch or initialization rather than a persistent communication channel.
+Note "maitred pid 1" is the only service/daemon with a dashed outline.
+This appears to reflect it's unique position as an "agent", which can be discussed later.

-On this chart, CrOS is ChromeOS, the host's operating system (light blue background).
+CrOS is ChromeOS, the host's operating system (light blue background).
 Termina VM (pink background) is a special, read-only, virtual machine instance that runs the LXD software that manages the LXC containers.
 Note it is the name of a virtual machine instance, rather than a service.
 In traditional terms it can be referred to as a "guest operating system."

-Two important pieces, not pictured, are [crosh](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/crosh) and [crossvm](https://google.github.io/crosvm/).
-Crosh is a limited command-line shell that can interact with the ChromeOS operating system.
-It is used for launching virtual machines.
-Crossvm is a "virtual machine monitor".
-In more traditional terms it can be thought of as a [type-2](https://en.wikipedia.org/wiki/Hypervisor#Classification) hypervisor.

 Debian Container (light yellow background) is an LXC container.
-The default LXC container in named Penguin.
-User-launched containers would be represented here on the diagram.
+The default LXC container is named Penguin.
+User-launched containers would be represented alongside Debian Container, as independent instances .

 The nesting hierarchy of the various virtualization environments can be confusing.
 This tree shows the relationships.

 ```
 ChromeOS
   ├── Chrome (Browser process)
-  └── CrossVM (Hypervisor)
+  └── CrosVM (Hypervisor)
       └── Termina VM (Virtual Machine instance)
           └── LXD (Daemon)
               ├── Penguin LXC (Container)
               └── LXC 2 (Optional user-specified container)
 ```

+Two important pieces, not pictured, are [crosh](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/crosh) and [crosvm](https://google.github.io/crosvm/).
+Crosh is a limited command-line shell that can interact with the ChromeOS operating system.
+It is used for launching virtual machines.
+Crossvm is a "virtual machine monitor".
+In more traditional terms it can be thought of as a [type-2](https://en.wikipedia.org/wiki/Hypervisor#Classification) hypervisor.
+Crossvm is the execution environment for the special Termina virtual machine.

-[Garcon](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/garcon/) and [Sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/sommelier/) (yellow) are daemons that run inside LXC containers.
+[Garcon](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/garcon/), [Sommelier](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/sommelier/),and [Vshd](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/vsh/) (yellow) are daemons that run inside LXC containers.
 They are installed with the [cros-continer-guest-tools](https://chromium.googlesource.com/chromiumos/containers/cros-container-guest-tools/+/refs/heads/main) package.
-They communicate directly with the operating system, crossing the isolation boundary of the virtual machine.
+They communicate directly with the operating system, crossing the isolation boundary of the LXC container and the virtual machine, to talk to Chrome running on the operating system.

+This should be enough of an understanding for intermediate-level running and troubleshooting of LXC linux containers.
+But since you've made it this far, we can briefly give meaning to the rest of the diagram.

+There are a couple of flavors of communication channel: [D-Bus](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/dbus/), [gRPC](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools#wire-format), [REST API over unix socket](https://chromium.googlesource.com/chromiumos/platform/tremplin/+/HEAD/src/chromiumos/tremplin?autodive=0/), and [Vsock](https://chromium.googlesource.com/chromiumos/platform2/+/master/vm_tools/vsh).
+Most of the messages passing through these channels are [protobuf](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/proto) format.

+[Seneschal](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/seneschal/) uses the [Plan 9 Filesystem Protocol](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/vm_tools/9s/) to share a ChromeOS user's files (i.e. Downloads) with virtual machines (i.e. Termina).
+Some system (Tremplin?) then makes these shared files available within LXC containers.
+This can be tested experimentally by selecting "share a file with linux" in the ChromeOS file manager; and then navigating to a user's home directory in the LXC linux container.

+Tremplin - Translates gRPC between Cicerone on the host and LXD in the VM.

 ## cros-container-guest-tools
-The [cros-continer-guest-tools](https://chromium.googlesource.com/chromiumos/containers/cros-container-guest-tools/+/refs/heads/main) enable communication between a LXC container and the ChromeOS operating system, traversing the CrosVM virtual machine boundary.
+The [cros-continer-guest-tools](https://chromium.googlesource.com/chromiumos/containers/cros-container-guest-tools/+/refs/heads/main) enable communication between a LXC container and the ChromeOS operating system, traversing the virtual machine boundary.
 These tools are installed by attaching a virtual disk inside the LXC container and mounting it at `/opt/google/cros-containers`. [lxc_setup.sh](https://chromium.googlesource.com/chromiumos/containers/cros-container-guest-tools/+/refs/heads/main/lxd/lxd_setup.sh) is run when the container is first created, which installs the `cros-guest-tools`.
-The guest tools are started in the lxc container via systemd unite files in `/etc/systemd/users/`.
+The guest tools are started in the lxc container via systemd unit files in `/etc/systemd/users/`.

 ### Installing cros-container-guest-tools on alternative containers
 Add appropriate apt repo key - https://www.google.com/linuxrepositories/